Lacrymology/states/graylog2/server/doc/pillar.rst

 .. note::

    This value must be adjusted bases on memory size of server.
-Please consult :ref:`pillar-graylog2-web-heap_size`.
+Also see :ref:`pillar-graylog2-web-heap_size`, as both :doc:`/graylog2/web/doc/index` and :doc:`index` will be installed in same machine.

 Default: use JVM default (``False``).